Hands & Voices Asks: What Does it Mean to be Parent-Driven?

 By Janet DesGeorges,

-Executive Director, Hands & Voices
+Executive Director, Hands & Voices and parent of a deaf child.

 Hands & Voices is dedicated to supporting families with children who are Deaf or Hard of Hearing without a bias around communication modes or methodology.
 We’re a parent-driven, non-profit organization providing families with the resources, networks, and information they need to improve communication access, social and educational outcomes for their children.
 Our outreach activities, trainings, parent/professional collaboration, and advocacy efforts are focused on enabling Deaf and Hard-of-Hearing children to reach their highest potential. -The Hands & Voices Mission Statement